A Frobenius problem suggested by prime $k$-tuplets (extended version): Prime quadruplets

 \begin{remark} We have $S=\langle 1,3,7,9 \rangle = \langle 1 \rangle$ and $S=\langle 3,5,9,11 \rangle =\langle 3,5,11 \rangle$.
 Thus, $\mathrm{e}(S)<4$ in both cases.
 This is another reason for eliminating $(1,3,7,9)$ and $(3,5,9,11)$ as possibilities in Proposition~\ref{prop15}. \end{remark}

 \begin{remark} It is possible to improve Proposition~\ref{prop15} a little more.
-In fact, if we assume that the elements of the quadruplet are not divisible by three, then we have that either $p=12k+5$ or $p=12k+11$ for some $k\in\mathbb{N}$.
-In any case, we obtain essentially the same conclusions for the families $\mathcal{Q}_1$ and $\mathcal{Q}_2$ associated with these expressions. \end{remark}
+In fact, if we assume that the elements of the quadruplet are not divisible by two or three, then we have that either $p=12k+5$ or $p=12k+11$ for some $k\in\mathbb{N}$.
+Even more, if we consider that the elements are not divisible by two, three or five, then all prime quadruplets (except $(5,7,11,13)$) are of the form $p=30k+11$ for some $k\in\mathbb{N}$.
+In any case, we obtain essentially the same conclusions for the families $\mathcal{Q}_1$ and $\mathcal{Q}_2$ associated with $p=12k+5$ and $p=12k+11$. \end{remark}